Ways We Can Work Together

 Did you just want someone to talk to?
 For someone to hear you without interruption, without judgment, without fixing or problem solving?
 A place to talk is just as it sounds, its a place for you to speak to a trained listener about what is going on for you.
 This service is for people who want someone who is unbiased to act as a sounding board for them.
 A place to talk is different from therapy because it is not an ongoing commitment of regular appointments and it is does not involve a treatment plan.
 You can come as needed and speak to someone who will listen with attentiveness, compassion and care.
 Sometimes, simply being heard is enough.

 Online services are a great alternative for people who live remotely, don't have access to reliable transportation, lack available providers, or who may suffer from other inhibiting conditions, such as agoraphobia.
 These online services support, but do not replace, traditional care delivery.
-In-person services are encouraged to give you the highest quality care, however, online therapy can be an effective solution for providing the flexibility and convenience of seeing you remotely at a lower cost when appropriate or necessary.
+In-person services are encouraged to give you the highest quality care, however, online therapy can be an effective solution for providing the flexibility and convenience of seeing you remotely when appropriate or necessary.